engraving-challenges/main/1-introduction.md

 2. **Work in a prescribed order**
-   In order to be comparable and to allow us to make useful analysis it's important to do everything in a prescribed order, following step-by-step rules of each challenge.
-The "editing workflow" document provides some general guidelines, and there should be more specific instructions in the challenge's repositories.
+   In order to be comparable and to allow us to make useful analysis it's important to do everything in a prescribed order, following step-by-step instructions from the "editing workflow" document (and specific informations from challenge's repositories).
 3. **Be honest and transparent**
    The main purpose of these challenges is to analyze the behaviour and performance of different notation programs when they are faced